SteveDeJongh/LS_170/review.md

 To pass information to the server via the URL, we can use the path and parameters.
 Query are the key value pairs that are seperated by `=`, joined by `&`, and begin after the `?` in a url.

 103. **How insecure HTTP message transfer looks like?**
+HTTP requests and responses are sent as plain text, with no encryption to make the data transfer secure.

 104. **What services does HTTP provide and what are the particular problems each of them aims to address?**
 HTTP gives users a way to interact with a web resources via its request-response cycle.